AsapScience: Collaborations

 AsapScience has collaborated with Jake Roper, known on YouTube as Vsauce3, in four videos: The Scientific Secret of Strength and Muscle Growth, What if Superman Punched You?, Can We Genetically Improve Intelligence? and Can You Genetically Enhance Yourself?.
 Another video, Could We Stop An Asteroid?, features Bill Nye, who discusses different ways humanity could stop an asteroid if one were on a collision course for Earth.

 On February 2, 2014, AsapScience announced that they have collaborated with CBC News to produce one video daily related to sports, for 19 days starting from 6 February.
 AsapScience also appeared in several videos with IISuperwomanII.
 They had a one-time collaboration with Kurzgesagt on the What Is The Most Dangerous Drug In The World? video which aired on November 16, 2017.

 In December 2017, AsapScience appeared on Rhett and Link's YouTube channel Good Mythical Morning.
 In 2020, alongside Psych IRL and others, AsapScience featured in a YouTube original series Sleeping With Friends, a competition in which participants aim to get the best night's sleep.

-Religion

-On March 16, 2017, AsapScience released a video regarding the existence of God and whether it could be proven through the use of math, titled "Can Math Prove God's Existence?"
-The video sparked a lot of controversy and received a channel-highest dislike percentage of more than 45%.